 Resizing Images on WordPress

-Images that are either too big or too small distract the viewers and decreases the readability of your blog.
+Images that are either too big or too small distract the viewers and decrease your blog’s readability.
 Hence, these images need to be resized if you want the optimum results out of these images.
+There are a few ways you can do it.
+For instance, if you want your image to get bigger without losing its quality, you can use some useful tools such as image upscaler, and upscale your image to the desired size.

 - Click on the image.